holochain/docs-pages/src/pages/get-started/index.md

 In this section, we'll use Holochain's scaffolding tool to generate a simple "Hello, World!" application.

-When getting started, seeing a simple, but fully-functional app can be very helpful.
-You can have Holochain's scaffold tool generate a "Hello, World!" application (but for a distributed multi-agent world), by typing the following in your command line terminal:
+When getting started, seeing a simple but fully-functional app can be very helpful.
+You can have Holochain's scaffolding tool generate a "Hello, World!" application (but for a distributed multi-agent world) by typing the following in your command line terminal:

 ```shellsession
 nix run github:holochain/holochain#hc-scaffold -- example hello-world
 ```

-The scaffolding tool should print out these four commands:
+The scaffolding tool should print out these four commands for you to run in order to run the app.
+Copy them from your terminal or from below:

 ```shellsession
 cd hello-world